botblock/BLAPI/README.md

 # Credit
-BLAPI uses [axios](https://github.com/axios/axios) and by default the [metalist API](https://themetalist.org/api/docs) to distribute the data to every botlist
+By default BLAPI uses the [metalist API](https://themetalist.org/api/docs) to distribute the data to every botlist.<br>
+They also provide the list of botlist APIs and their respective format.